 And then there's social engineering.
 Be honest, how many times a day do you check your phone or social media?
 Dozens?
 Hundreds maybe?
 Do you find yourself getting online to check just one thing, and then an hour passes and you're still scrolling aimlessly at nothing in particular?
 Do you almost feel compelled to do so, like an itch that has to be scratched every few minutes?
 And most importantly, does all this compulsive behavior make you any happier?

-On our own, uncomfortably without our technique-derived toys, we find our imaginations impoverished.
+On our own and uncomfortable without our technique-derived toys, we find our imaginations impoverished.
 But the choice is still technically ours, right?
 We are the captains of our souls and all that rubbish.
-We could do a million other things and yet do the same things each and every day.
+We could do a million other things and yet do the same things each and every goddamn day.
 'Freedom isn't free' means something else entirely in this context.

 Technique, in this case, is economic.
 Your value is now as a consumer of content first and foremost.
 Technique is solving a problem posed by online commerce: How to get and keep your eyeballs glued to online content.
 Clicks and views equal revenues.
 No worries, technology will solve the problem.
 Sophisticated algorithms (techniques) are able to track your browsing habits to create even better algorithms (better techniques) which in turn produce finer-tuned suggestions for your browsing pleasure.
 All seek to leverage biological tendencies that nudge us towards certain kinds of compulsive behaviors.
 You end up seeing what they want you to see, not the other way around, and reacting the way they want you to react, not the other way around.
 Technique only creates the illusion of choice.

-Again, none of this happens against our will, but as a result, people gradually trade freedom and spontaneity for security and comfort.
+Again, none of this happens against our will, but as a result, people gradually forge their own chains.
 In return for our desire for maximum efficiency, we get microwave ovens, refrigerators, air conditioning, plus abundant food and energy.
-And so much more.
-But when you look at how each aspect of our lives now leaves so little room for maneuver, how everything is done a certain way every time, you can start to see Ellul's point, even if you still believe that it's all better this way.
+And so much more!
+Yet when you look at how each aspect of our lives now leaves so little room for maneuver, how everything is done a certain way every time, you can start to see Ellul's point, even if you still believe that it's all better this way.

 Technology is gradually compressing all of these separate spheres of our lives into one, hyper-efficient, all-in-one system, a one-stop-shop for all our needs, a mega-technique to rule them all.
-Technique is now our One True God, the real invisible hand, and the golden chain that binds us.
+Technique is now our One True God, the real invisible hand, and the golden chain that binds us all.